 Definition: A graph is 4-colorable if any coloring which uses only four colors does not assign the same color to any two nodes which share a branch.

 Theorem: There are graphs which are 4-colorable but which are not 3-colorable.
 Proof: In two stages.
-Present a graph which is not 3-colorable but which is 4-colorable.
-(See below.
+First, present a graph which is not 3-colorable.
+Second, show that it is 4-colorable.